KSaubhagya/KSaubhagya/README.md

 <h1 align="center">Hi 👋, I'm Kavindi Saubhagya</h1>

-<h3 align="center">An enthusiastic and skilled undergraduate who is dedicated to pursuing innovative solutions.
-I thrive on challenges and bring a steady, adaptable mindset to every task, and eager to leverage my skills to contribute effectively to dynamic projects.</h3>
+<h4 align="left">An enthusiastic and skilled undergraduate who is dedicated to pursuing innovative solutions.
+I thrive on challenges and bring a steady, adaptable mindset to every task, and eager to leverage my skills to contribute effectively to dynamic projects.</h4>

 - 🌱I'm interested in **Frontend development and UI/UX**